When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 A few things

-- I didn’t feel like hiking boots were necessary for this hike, but do think that sturdy shoes are.
+- I didn't think hiking boots were necessary for this hike, but it is a good idea to bring sturdy shoes.

 - There's an app both for Android and for iOS called “Wandertouren Rheinland-Pfalz” on which you can find multiple routes for the region.